yardsale8/stat489_book/_sources/TheExpressionOrientedSequenceTransformation/Exercises.rst

                 print(countOdd(lst))

-#.
+.. reducing built-ins

+.. question:: 377

    Sum up all the even numbers in a list.

    .. actex:: ex_9_7